- CLASS: Reptilia (reptiles)

-Tuataras used to inhabit the two major islands in New Zealand and numbered in the millions.
+Tuataras in trouble: Tuataras used to inhabit the two major islands in New Zealand and numbered in the millions.
 Then, the first humans arrived from Polynesia, bringing rats and dogs that ate tuatara eggs and youngsters.
 When Europeans arrived in New Zealand, they also brought more dogs and rats, as well as cats and ferrets.
 These introduced animals wiped out most tuatara populations.
 The threat to tuataras was so serious that in 1895, the New Zealand government fully protected tuataras and their eggs.

 Even with this protection, tuatara populations continued to disappear as rats reached one island after another.
 The most recent extinction of an island population happened in 1984, when rats killed all the tuataras on a 25-acre (10-hectare) island in just 6 months.
 Recent studies have confirmed that tuatara populations on islands without rats are much larger than populations on islands with rats.
 Today, tuataras survive on just 37 tiny offshore and mainland islands in New Zealand.

-With these programs in place, tuataras and other animals native to New Zealand have a brighter future ahead.
+With these programs in place, tuataras and other wildlife native to New Zealand have a brighter future ahead.